mpi-sws-rse/datablox/docs/Configuration language.rst

       [{"source": "output"}, {"sink": "input"}]
   ]

-We know that "Dir-Src" has an output port called "output" from its documentation (or source code) and "Dump" element has an input port called "input".
+We know that "Dir-Src" has an output port called "output" from its documentation (or source code) and "Dump" block has an input port called "input".
 Here we specify that those ports should be connected.
 If we have more connections, they are listed in the same way in the "connections" list.

 This gives us our configuration file::

 {
-    "elements": [
+    "blocks": [
         {"id": "source",
          "name": "Dir-Src",
          "args": {"directory": "."}},